jasdumas/DouglasFir/walnut-notes.md

 5. `cat` all the files into one!
 cat shortproteome.atr.tfa shortproteome.ptr.tfa shortproteome.egr.tfa shortproteome.osa.tfa shortproteome.vvi.tfa shortproteome.ppa.tfa shortproteome.ath.tfa shortproteome.csi.tfa shortproteome.gma.tfa shortproteome.ppe.tfa shortproteome.cre.tfa shortproteome.zma.tfa > spcombo.tfa
 6. From Jill: The next step is go forward with a BLAT run of these proteins and such - go ahead and use asana for the path to your scripts and output FASTA

+## November 6 2015
+10AM @Home
+1. Create separate scripts for each of the walnut genomes and then submit with qsub
+  * ChineseWalnut.500.scaffolds.fasta (already created last week)
+  * ChineseWignut.500.scaffolds.fasta
+  * HindsBlackWalnut.500.scaffolds.fasta
+2. task 2